jacquesuys/mvp/_PRESS-RELEASE.md

   * Securely store the results in a DB.

 ## Quote from You ##
-  "Document your pet's ancestry at for free."
+  "Document your pet's ancestry, _for free_."

 ## How to Get Started ##
   Clone the repository and **run npm install**.